Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ```

 It can take a minute.
-Once it is completed, you can type `heroku open`
+Once it is completed, you can type `heroku open` You should be able to see your app deployed.